google/EarlGrey/docs/faq.md

 Yes.
 You can set a breakpoint on any interaction.
 The breakpoint will be hit before that interaction is executed, but after all prior interactions have been executed.

+**Where do I find the xctest bundle?**

+For the Example project, run the `EarlGreyExampleSwiftTests` target once then find the bundle:

+> cd ~/Library/Developer/Xcode/DerivedData/EarlGreyExample-*/Build/Products/Debug-iphonesimulator/EarlGreyExampleSwift.app/PlugIns/EarlGreyExampleSwiftTests.xctest/

+For physical device builds, replace `Debug-iphonesimulator` with `Debug-iphoneos`.

+You can verify the `EarlGrey.framework` is included in the bundle at `EarlGreyExampleSwiftTests.xctest/Frameworks/EarlGrey.framework`